Hypothermia Treatment Clinic in Plymouth, and Bloomfield Hills, MI

 • Living in a home with poor heating.

 Hypothermia is much more than just being cold.
-In fact, people experiencing hypothermia may not feel cold at all because they’re beginning to go numb.
+People experiencing hypothermia may not feel cold at all because they’re beginning to go numb.
 Typically, someone experiencing hypothermia will:

 • Be shaking or shivering